Merrell All Out Terra Trail Review Facts

 Terrain!
 In one word, that’s what the All Out Terra Trail has a voracious appetite for — and it doesn’t discriminate against what type of terrain you throw in its face.
 We are talking everything: rocky beaches, snow, mud, dirt, grass, branches, unstable ground, wet grounds, and so on, even icy surfaces.
 However, though it works great over most types of terrain, this is not a shoe that can be on and off road

 .
-The aggressive lugs make it less effective over flat pavement.
+The aggressive lugs make it less effective over a flat pavement.

 The range in price is pretty spread out, from the low $70s to the mid $100s.
 Pricing will depend on several factors like availability, color, and size.
 Since there is such a wide price range for the shoe, it would be highly advisable to do your due diligence when shopping around.
 Also, the fact that Merrell has newer lines of trail shoes in its inventory means that pricing on this particular shoe will be further discounted